 - issuing opinions on the focused theme plans for research as well as developmental and financial activities of the Institute or the Director’s annual reports on the completion of tasks,

-- issuing opinions on the candidates for the deputy directors, scientific secretary as well as heads of units defined in the organisational regulations.
+- issuing opinions on the candidates for the deputy director for scientific matters, scientific secretary as well as heads of units defined in the organisational regulations, responsible for conducting research.

 The Scientific Council is chosen every 4 years.
 However, it is not possible to change all the members of the Institute’s Scientific Council.
 It is worth mentioning that over the many years of the Institute’s activity, its Scientific Council had eminent scientists among its members or chairmen.
 Among others, there were Prof. E. Grabda (Agricultural Academy in Szczecin), A. Niegolewski (Agricultural Academy in Szczecin), K. Pertusewicz (Polish Academy of Sciences), J. Doerfer (Gdańsk University of Technology), H. Niewiadomski and Z. Sikorski from the Gdańsk University of Technology, A. Rutkowski (Warsaw University of Life Sciences), R. Wojtusiak (Jagiellonian University) and many more.

 Outstanding representatives of administration and industry were also members of the Scientific Council of the NMFRI.
 Their insight into the practical focus of the Istitute’s research has been a priceless contribution.

 Celebrations of important anniversaries in the history of the Institute are usually organised as a part of Extraordinary Sessions of the Scientific Council.

 The members of the Scientific Council of the National Marine Fisheries Research Institute – 2017-2021 term

 |NO.||TITLE/ACADEMIC TITLE, NAME||PLACE OF EMPLOYMENT|